akash-1045/NextAuth-Google-Github-Facebook/Doc/NextAuth_Login.md

 #### **Step 3.
 Login Type**

-- You will be asked if you are building a game; select No and click Next.
+- You will be asked if you are building a game, **select No and click Next.**
-- If you are building a game and select Yes you will be taken through the [Facebook Login for Gaming use case app creation flow](https://developers.facebook.com/docs/development/create-an-app/facebook-login-for-games-use-case/#step-3)
+- If you are building a game and select Yes you will be taken through the [**Facebook Login for Gaming use case app creation flow**](https://developers.facebook.com/docs/development/create-an-app/facebook-login-for-games-use-case/#step-3)

 ![Facebook-App-Img-2](./Images/Facebook-02.png)